430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 My website also has a simple and easy to use navigation which is required by the user requirements.
 I know my website has this because it is confirmed by Daine saying "It looks good, its easy to navigate and its functional" and Nicky saying "easy to navigate around" which tells me that all my features work and that my links allow you to correctly navigate through my site.

-furthermore, my website is needs to be accessible. so Its colour scheme has a good contrast ratio so that it is accessible to those who have trouble with their eyesight.
+furthermore, my website is accessible because Its colour scheme has a good contrast ratio so that it is accessible to those who have trouble with their eyesight.
 I know my site has this because I have tested it using a colour contrast checker.
 To make my site more accessible it also need large enough text so that people with bad eyesight can read it my website has achieved this because Nicky said that it has "Nice large text for me to be able to read without my glasses" which tells me the text is large enough for users with poor eyesight to see.

 Finally, It contains working videos to keep the attention of the customer and it showcases the product that are included in my websites so they have an understanding of the phones and the fact that they are recent phones which is why it is successful at gaining users attention.